LemADEC/ServerBackup/README.md

 How to use this plugin
 ---
-Write this command in the console `sb` or `serverBackup` and that will create a backup of your server.
+Write this command in the console `/sb backup` or `/serverBackup backup` and that will create a backup of your server.
 If you want to set this command on a schedule, you could use my plugin [CommandScheduler](https://github.com/djxy/CommandScheduler).

 To set the files you don't want in your backup, you have to set the [java patterns](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Pattern.html) inside the config file (`config/serverbackup/serverbackup.conf`).